Adelphi University: Adelphi University

 In August 2023, Adelphi relocated the Manhattan Center location to Downtown Brooklyn at 179 Livingston Street.
 Adelphi - Brooklyn Center, located on the 5th through 7th floors, is adjacent to Macy's Brooklyn store and shared with St. Francis College.

-Adelphi has announced their return to Manhattan with a Graduate and Professional Center opening in early 2026.
-The Adelphi NYC location is under construction within 529 Fifth Avenue at East 44th Street.
+In early 2026, Adelphi announced a new Manhattan Center at 529 Fifth Avenue in Midtown, a 51,000‑square‑foot facility housing graduate and professional programs in nursing, business, artificial intelligence, social work, and education.
+Concurrently, the university launched a $55 million campus‑modernization project on its Garden City campus, funded in part by $125 million in tax‑exempt bonds.

+In February 2026, a federal judge ruled that the university had erroneously found a student, Orion Newby, guilty of using artificial intelligence to write a paper, and ordered the plagiarism finding expunged.
+The case was described by legal observers as "groundbreaking" for student due‑process rights in the age of AI‑detection software.

+During its 2026 Giving Day, the "1,896 Minutes to Give" campaign, Adelphi raised a record $2.25 million in support of students, with every sitting trustee participating.

 Breast cancer support program

 The 2017 Adelphi University Graduation, held at the Jones Beach Theater.

 The university's School of Social Work is home to the Adelphi New York Statewide Breast Cancer Hotline and Support Program The program began in 1980 as the Woman-to-Woman Hotline, a free and confidential service to help women with breast cancer.
 It is the second oldest breast cancer hotline in the United States; over 100 trained volunteers offer information and emotional support for people with breast cancer.
 There are professional social workers, bilingual Spanish-speaking staff and support staff, along with support groups, educational programs and individual counseling.